lmorg/murex/docs/variables/self.md

 `foreach` block will be persistent outside of their blocks as long as you're still inside the same function.

-Please see scoping document (link below) for more information on scoping.
+Please read the [scoping document](/docs/user-guide/scoping.md) for more information on scoping.

-This is a reserved variable so it cannot be changed.
+This is a [reserved variable](/docs/user-guide/reserved-vars.md) so it cannot be changed.

 ## Examples